Fill In The Blank To Complete The Trigonometric Formula.

 Angle Sum and Difference Formulas: Expanding Trigonometric Expressions

-These formulas allow us to find the trigonometric values of sums and differences of angles.
-They are crucial for simplifying expressions and solving equations involving multiple angles.
+These formulas give us the ability to find the trigonometric values of sums and differences of angles.
+They are crucial for simplifying expressions and solving equations involving multiple angles Turns out it matters..

 1. Sine Sum and Difference: